priyankakpathak/priyankakpathak.github.io/_posts/2020-07-18-Teaching-biking-lessons.md

 `Me: Today let us learn how to stop.
 It is easier than learning biking.
 Remember, biking is easier than walking?
 Stopping is easier than biking.
 Whenever you want to stop, just stop pedaling and force your legs at one position without moving it.
 Doing that will slow down your bike and when it is about to stop, just touch your feet on ground while holding the handle of bike so it doesn't fall down.`

 (I did not know that kid's bike comes with coaster brakes.
 I am not sure if this is the right way of teaching braking.
 I personally think that hand brakes are much easier, but it depends on kid to kid).
 We practice few rounds with slow speed.
-In every 5~10 seconds, I ask her to stop.
-Then we increase the speed, but she keeps riding it.
+In every 5~10 seconds, I ask her to stop and she can stop.
+However, with the increased speed, it is a different story.
 I ask her to stop 8-10 times, but she doesn't stop.
 Either she cannot stop pedaling or she is just enjoying riding.

 `She: When the bike is slow, I can make it to stop, but when bike is fast, I cannot force my legs to stop.
-I just go with the pedal’s flow.`
+My legs just go along with the pedal.`

-`Me: That's ok.
-You need to do it little hard.
-Remember if you do bad job, how mommy and I ask you to stop it immediately.
+`Me: That is ok.
+You need to do push pedal backward little harder.
+Remember if you do a bad job, how mommy and I ask you to stop it immediately.
 You need to do the same thing to your bike.
-Just tell it, hey stop right now.
+Just tell it, hey stop right now!
 I am not pedaling you anymore.`

 That seemed to help.
 She tries few times but then she falls.
 Unfortunately, she does not remember her "touching the feet on ground" trick.
 We do some more practice and same thing repeats.
 Two things going on here.
 She is not putting enough pressure to stop the bike which is understandable because the bike is heavy for her age.
 Another, she is now little scared of falling after stopping and hence do not want to stop.
 I ask her to stop and she keeps riding.

 `Me: Alright, it is time to go home.
 But we will only go home when you stop on your own.`

+I want her to stop on her own.

 `She: Dad, hold me.
 I am not able to stop.`